DreamCoder123/Cyber-Security-Questions-and-Answer/README.md

 4. What is a three-way handshake?
 It is a process that happens in a TCP/IP network when you make a connection between a local host and the server.
 It is a three-step process to negotiate acknowledgment and synchronization of packets before communication starts.

+Step 1: The client makes a connection with the server with SYN.

+Step 2: The server responds to the client request with SYN+ACK.

+Step 3: The client acknowledges the server’s response with ACK, and the actual data transmission begins.